Daan Samson: Tabloid with Frits Bolkestein

 In 2011, Samson produced a tabloid in collaboration with Frits Bolkestein, a retired prominent liberal politician.
 The paper presented the documentation of a ‘pamper day’ to which Bolkestein was treated by the artist in Rotterdam’s museum district.
 The tabloid was published recently after Frits Bolkestein – at a demonstration against budget cuts for culture – had pleaded for more government spending on art and culture; albeit by cutting back on development aid.

 In 2011, the Wiarda Beckman Foundation – the scientific bureau of the Dutch labour party – invited Samson to publish works of art in their monthly magazine Socialism & Democracy.
 In the end, the editors of the magazine refused to publish his selection.
 In their view, the images of Art Babes and Frits Bolkestein were too right-wing.
 The rejection made the national news.

 Showing one's colours

 In 2008, Samson asked hundreds of schoolboys and schoolgirls to compose letters in which he would cancel his membership of the PVDA (the Dutch labour party).
 The pupils were asked to give a motivation why the artist no longer wished to be a party member.
 All these letters, signed by Samson, were sent to the party headquarters.
 This educational project, entitled "Showing one's colours", was part of the educational programme of exhibition space TENT in Rotterdam.

+Trivia

+In 2011, Samson was asked by the Wiardi Beckman Foundation to publish a number of works of art in the monthly magazine 'Socialism & Democracy'.
+The editors of the magazine ultimately refused to publish the selection.
+In the eyes of the scientific bureau of the PVDA, the images were considered to have a right-wing character.